Please read the below carefully before proceeding.

 All applicants must meet criteria as stated in the State's regulations, specifically Section 800.12: Reciprocal certification requirements.
 They state that the applicant must do the following:

-- Demonstrate a need for certification by providing proof of education, employment, or another acceptable need as determined by the department, and
+- Demonstrate a need for certification by providing proof of residency or verifiable employment/volunteering opportunity.

 - Have successfully completed a course that meets or exceeds a curriculum based on the current National EMS Educational standards and approved by the department;

-- Have successfully completed an out-of-state recognized, or National Registry recertification program that is an equivalent program or process to New York State; or complete a practical skills evaluation and/or written exam as determined by the department; and
+- Have successfully completed an out-of-state recognized, or National Registry recertification program that is an equivalent program or process to New York State; or complete a practical skills evaluation and/or written exam as determined by the department, both within the last 18 months.

 The Bureau of EMS is ONLY able to grant reciprocity based on levels of EMT certification or licensure issued by another state or the NREMT.
 New York State licensed allied health professionals may be eligible for advanced standing in an EMT course.
 This is not reciprocity.
 Please refer to the current BEMS Policy Statement that pertains to Advanced Standing.